 Advanced Practice Nurse Student Preceptors

-This hybrid program is designed for clinicians who have precepted, are currently precepting, or will precept advanced practice nursing (APRN) students in the State of Maryland in a variety of settings.
+This online program is designed for clinicians who have precepted, are currently precepting, or will precept advanced practice nursing (APRN) students in the State of Maryland in a variety of settings.
 It consists of:

 - seven online education modules you can participate in at your own pace

-- a two-hour onsite simulation session, offered monthly.
+- a two-hour online simulation session, offered monthly.

 Course content focuses on: